Back to LSTMs Hub

 \begin{align*} i_t &= \sigma(W_{xi} x_t + W_{hi} h_{t-1} + b_i) \\ \tilde{c}_t &= \tanh(W_{xc} x_t + W_{hc} h_{t-1} + b_c) \end{align*}

-where $i_t$ decides which values to update, and $\tilde{c}_t$ creates candidate values.
+$i_t$ selects which dimensions to write to, and $\tilde{c}_t$ proposes the candidate values.

 Output Gate